KDE/kimageformats/README.md

 submit the plugin directly to the Qt Project.

 To be accepted, contributions must:
-- Contain the test images needed to verify that the changes work correctly
+- Contain the test images needed to verify that the changes work correctly.
-- Pass the tests successfully
+- Pass the tests successfully.

+For more info about tests, see also [Autotests README](autotests/README.md).

 ## Duplicated Plugins